-The farm, Groot Constantia, dates back to 1685, when the land was granted to Simon van der Stel – thus making it one of the oldest commercial wine farms in South Africa.
-Its Orientation Centre in the Jonkershuis complex uses panel, object and archaeological displays to give an overview of Groot Constantia from the past to present, including slavery on the estate.
+The farm Groot Constantia dates back to 1685, when the land was granted to Simon van der Stel, thus making it one of the oldest commercial wine farms in South Africa.
+Its Orientation Centre in the Jonkershuis complex contains panel, object and archaeological displays that provide an overview of Groot Constantia from the past to present, including slavery on the estate.

 Carriages are on display in the Coach House and in the historical wine cellar, while the Wine Museum exhibits wine storage and drinking vessels from antiquity to the early 20th century.

 The Homestead, with its exhibition of furniture, paintings, textiles, ceramics, brass, and copperware, provides an insight into the life of a successful 18th to late 19th century Cape farmer.

 Groot Constantia Homestead and Wine Museum

 The house is furnished as the home of affluent farmers of the 18th to early 19th century at the Cape.
 Furniture was placed in pairs and paintings according to themes where possible.
 Most of the furniture in the house was made at the Cape.

 During restoration in 1926, the architect Kendall and his team discovered traces of decorative motifs which included stencil work and dados on the interior of the entrance hall of the house.
 These motifs appear to have been removed, as no trace of them could be found during the recent restoration.
 The paint colours and dadoes are typical of Cape houses of the 18th century.

 The entrance hall contains furniture and paintings which date from the late 18th to early 19th century.
 The festoon blinds or ophaalders are similar to those used by the Cloetes, the family who owned the farm from 1778 – 1885.